opendatamesh-initiative/odm-specification-dpdescriptor/DEVELOPMENT.md

   Every decision should prioritize adoption by the data community and the supporting ecosystem of tools.
   Each part of the specification should be independent, optional, and extensible.

-## Editorial Contributions
-Editorial contributions do not change the interpretation of the specification but instead improve legibility, fix editorial errors, clear up ambiguity, and improve examples

-Editorial changes are welcome as PR and can be merged into the specification by a [Committer](#) without a formal process.

-## Specification Contributions
-Specification contributions  _do_ meaningfully change the interpretation of the specification.

-Small specification changes are welcome as PR and can be merged into the specification by a [Committer](#) without a formal process.

-Bigger specification changes require a more formal process.
-This type of contribution must follow a formal RFC (Request For Comments) process led by a *[champion](#champion-definition)* through a series of *stages* intended to improve *visibility*, allow for *discussion* to reach the best solution, and arrive at *consensus*.
-This process becomes even more important as DPDS's community broadens.

-### Driving factors

-The DPDS should be use-case driven.
-We can specify support for hypothetical use cases as we see fit, but specifications should be backed by realistic scenarios.

-### Change Criteria
+## Change Criteria

-The specification *will evolve over time*.
+DPDS evolves through a series of atomic changes.
+We're open to changes, and these can be proposed by anyone.
 Changes  may be made when any of the following criteria are met:

 * Clarity.
 The current "way" something is done doesn't make sense, is complicated, or not clear.